jatcwang/difflicious/docs/docs/BestPracticeAndFAQ.md

 ## Where is fully automatic derivation for `Differ`s?

-Fully automatic derivation is strongly discouraged, however it might be convenient in certain debugging use-cases.
+Fully automatic derivation is generally discouraged, however it might be convenient for quick .

-With automatic derivation, the compiler will derive the instances **every time it is needed**.
-This very frequently leads to extremely long compile times which isn't worth the few lines of code it saves you.

 If you only want recursive derivation at one explicit call site, prefer `Differ.derivedDeep[T]`.
 It derives missing field instances recursively without enabling automatic derivation for the surrounding scope.

-To enable auto-derivation add following import:
+If you still want auto-derivation, add following import:

 for scala 2
 ```scala